The $\sigma_-$ Cohomology Analysis for Symmetric Higher-Spin Fields: Acknowledgement

 \section{Acknowledgement}

-We are grateful to Vyacheslav Didenko, Anatoly Korybut and Alexander Tarusov for helpful and stimulating discussions and Maxim Grigoriev for a useful comment.
-We are particularly grateful to the referee for useful suggestions and the correspondence.
+We are grateful to Vyacheslav Didenko, Anatoly Korybut, and Alexander Tarusov for helpful and stimulating discussions and Maxim Grigoriev for a useful comment.
+We are particularly grateful to the referee for useful suggestions and the correspondence, and to Yuri Tatarenko for pointing out missed fermionic cohomology in Section \ref{Fermionic HS fields}.
 We acknowledge a partial support from the Russian Basic Research Foundation Grant No 20-02-00208.